rybchuk/tutorial-towards-multinode-ml-training2025/00-run-baseline/README.md

 Before we scale up our algorithm, we need to get the training code working for a baseline case.

 ### Install the necessary Python libraries
 I recommend using [conda](https://nrel.github.io/HPC/Documentation/Environment/Customization/conda/) to create an environment for this tutorial.
-In additional to the usual PyTorch libraries (`torch`, `torchvision`), you will also need less common libraries (e.g., `timm`, `h5py`).
+In addition to the usual PyTorch libraries (`torch`, `torchvision`), you will also need less common libraries (e.g., `timm`, `h5py`).
 You can see my exact conda environment in `conda-env.yml`.
-I'll note that I will be using PyTorch 2.7.1 unless explicitly stated.
+I'll note that I will be using PyTorch 2.8.0 unless explicitly stated.

 ### `train.py`
 [Download the curated ERA5 dataset](https://github.com/erichson/SuperBench?tab=readme-ov-file#usage) and untar it.
 Move the `train/` folder so your directory has this structure: `tutorial-towards-multinode-ml-training2025/datasets/era5/train`.